Current status of the light neutralino thermal dark matter in the phenomenological MSSM: Electroweakino constraints and the allowed parameter space

 \section{Electroweakino constraints and the allowed parameter space}

 The electroweakinos can be directly produced at the colliders, where the NLSP Higgsinos ($\tilde{\chi}_1^\pm$/$\tilde{\chi}_2^0$/$\tilde{\chi}_3^0$) can decay to final states involving the LSP neutralino ($\tilde{\chi}_1^0$) along with $W$, $Z$ or $h$ bosons, which can have both leptonic and hadronic decays.
 We use the \texttt{SModelS\,2.2.1}\,\cite{Kraml:2013mwa,Ambrogi:2017neo,Dutta:2018ioj,Heisig:2018kfq,Ambrogi:2018ujg,Khosa:2020zar,Alguero:2020grj,Alguero:2021dig} package to implement the electroweakino search constraints on our scanned parameter space.
 Recently many analyses have updated their results with the full Run-2 data and this version of \texttt{SModelS} includes results from the recent search for electroweakinos in the leptonic final states at CMS\,\cite{CMS:2020bfa} and ATLAS\,\cite{ATLAS:2021moa} and in the hadronic final states at ATLAS\,\cite{ATLAS:2021yqv}.
-The constraints from the recent searches play a significant role in excluding a large range of $m_{\tilde{\chi}_1^{\pm}}$, $m_{\tilde{\chi}_2^0}$ and $m_{\tilde{\chi}_3^0}$, extending the sensitivity to higher masses, especially with the ATLAS analysis of the hadronic final states.
+The constraints from the recent searches play a significant role in excluding a large range of $M_{\tilde{\chi}_1^{\pm}}$, $M_{\tilde{\chi}_2^0}$ and $M_{\tilde{\chi}_3^0}$, extending the sensitivity to higher masses, especially with the ATLAS analysis of the hadronic final states.

 We apply the limits from electroweakino searches on the parameter space surviving all the constraints discussed previously in Sections 3 and 4, which are defined as \textbf{``After LZ''}.
 We identify regions of the parameter space surviving all the constraints: $A)$ high values of $|\mu|$ ($\gtrsim 800$\,GeV) with low tan\,$\beta$ ($\lesssim 10$) in the $h$ funnel of both positive and negative $\mu$, and B) low values of $|\mu|$ ($\lesssim 200$\,GeV) in both the $Z$ and $h$ funnels of negative $\mu$.
 We perform dedicated scans over these regions again with an additional sample of size $\sim10^8$, which makes the total number of points scanned for our analysis to be $\sim 3 \times 10^8$.
+From these $3\times 10^8$ points, around 41\% pass the Higgs boson mass condition.
+This is due to the fact that we perform our scans with very high values of $M_{\tilde{Q}_{3L}}$, $M_{\tilde{t}_{R}}$, and $M_{\tilde{b}_{R}}$, starting from 3\,TeV and vary $A_t$ from -20\,TeV to 20\,TeV, which helps in satisfying the Higgs mass condition.

 Let us first discuss the results in the positive $\mu$ scenario.
 Fig.\,\ref{fig:result_posmu} ({\it left} panel) shows the scaled SI DM-nucleon cross-section ($\sigma_{SI}\times\xi$) with the mass of the LSP neutralino DM for the allowed parameter space for $\mu > 0$.
 In the {\it right} panel of Fig.\,\ref{fig:result_posmu}, we show these points in the $M_{\tilde{\chi}_1^0}$-$M_{\tilde{\chi}_2^0}$ plane with $\tan\beta$ in the {\it colorbar}.
 In Section\,\ref{sec:DMconstraints}, we have discussed that the LZ limit excludes the $Z$ funnel region for $\mu>0$.
 As a result, both the panels of Fig.\,\ref{fig:result_posmu} have allowed points only in the $h$ funnel region.